 2 The Mexican-American in Contemporary Society ‡ (3) UC:CSU Prerequisite: None.
 Lecture, 3 hours.
-This course investigates the most relevant

-Inis course investigates the most relevant issues facing the Chicano community today.
+This course investigates the most relevant issues facing the Chicano community today.
 Special attention will be given to the growth and impact of political behavior and under-representation, public health concerns, educational inequities, and immigration policies affecting Mexicans, Chicanos, and other Latinos.